MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$addtoset.md

 ```

-### Example 2: Adding a New Promotional Event
+### Example 2: Adding a new promotional event to the `promotionEvents` array

-To add a new promotional event to the `promotionEvents` array if it does not already exist.
+Add a new promotional event to the `promotionEvents` array, only if it doesn't already exist.

 ```json
 db.stores.update(